strategineer/personal-website/content/books/2022-04-01/index.md

 ---
-title: "The Man Who Mistook His Wife for a Hat"
-authors: "Oliver Sacks"
+authors: Oliver Sacks
+books/tags:
+- non-fiction
 date: 2022-04-01
+params:
+  isbn13: '9780684853949'
 star_rating: 3
-books/tags:
-  - "non-fiction"
+title: The Man Who Mistook His Wife for a Hat
 ---

 The Man Who Mistook His Wife for a Hat tells the stories of individuals